 The strategies they use, the techniques, and the life lessons are all in one single book, which we can read while sipping coffee at home, sounds awesome doesn’t it?

 Due to this amazing amount of knowledge books possess, the demand for books is unimaginable.

 I read books every single day as I know I am not the smartest guy out there but the least I can do is learn from the smartest in my field and study their pitfalls so I don’t make the same mistakes.

-That’s why you should read books too, to learn, to grow, and to develop yourself.
+That’s why you should read books too, to learn, grow, and develop yourself.

 Atomic Habits is a book written by James Clear which was published in the year 2018.

-Atomic Habits is a self-help book that takes a scientific and logical approach to understand how small habits impact our lives and how developing a few great habits and working on it daily for a long time will lead to higher productivity.
+Atomic Habits is a self-help book that takes a scientific and logical approach to understanding how small habits impact our lives and how developing a few great habits and working on them daily for a long time will lead to higher productivity.